 The Logistics of Booking a Tour

-Lately, we have been organizing most of our tours on our own, but it was our first trek and we didn’t want to take any risk so we went for a group tour.
-The experience we booked included transfers, food, accommodation, and a walk through the 14-kilometer walking trail.
+The decision to get onboard with a group for our first trek was taken in the last minutes before the departure.
+The package we booked included transfers, food, accommodation, and a walk through the 14-kilometer walking trail.
 It also included a DJ night and a short visit to Kasol – the land of hash!

-As we sat in the semi sleeper Volvo, reserved for our group, it was about twilight, and we didn’t even know at what time we passed out.
+As we sat in the semi sleeper Volvo, reserved for our group, it was about twilight, and we didn’t even know at what time we dozed off.
 When we woke up the next morning, we were near our hotel, certainly quite high on excitement quotient.

 After a short nap, we got dressed up to visit the hippie destination ‘Kasol’ that is famous for Marijuana.
 Travel Syrup had organized our visit in their ‘Innova’ and we with 7 other members went for an evening out.
 It was a 45 minutes car drive from the hotel, and once we reached there, we were left awestruck by the unabashed bohemianism of the quaint township.